 It’s also important to consider your relationship with your boyfriend.
 Are you planning to exchange pics, or are you just making yourself vulnerable for his pleasure?
 How does he react when you say “no”?
 What will happen if you guys fight or break up?
 Having your intimate photos in his possession gives him a lot of power, and you need to be sure he’s worthy of it.

 And no matter how much you trust your partner, there are a lot of other variables that you should consider when deciding whether to send that pic.

 What if you lose your phone and someone jailbreaks it?
 What if your iCloud gets hacked?
 Unfortunately, a very private photo can have a very public impact on your personal and professional life if it falls into the wrong hands.
 And this should go without saying, but consent is always a two way street.
 Sending an unwanted nude pic is more than just bad manners—it’s sexual harassment.

 There are also complex legal aspects to naked selfies, especially if you’re a minor (meaning that you’re under 18 years old, and not a legal adult).
 In many states, minors can be prosecuted under child pornography laws for taking and distributing explicit materials—aka, Snapping your boobs to your BF.
 And if your BF Snaps your boobs to all his friends, you can all face felony charges—even if you intended the photos for his eyes only.

 At the end of the day, it’s your body, your image, and your decision.
+We talk more about sexting here.
 Here are some ways to minimize the risk that your pics will be seen by eyes other than your partner’s.
 If you do decide to send photos, we do recommend working your angles in ways that you can’t be easily identified.
 Leave your face out of your nudes—or send a pic of just your face instead!